 How do I report suspected trafficking?

 If you believe that someone is a victim of human trafficking, please contact LSS at 508-754-1121 ext.
-417, or the Federal Trafficking and Referral Hotline at 888-373-7888.
+408, or firstname.lastname@example.org.
+You can also call the the Federal Trafficking and Referral Hotline at 888-373-7888.
 If you believe that the survivor may be in imminent danger, please call 911.

 How do I make an appointment or refer a potential survivor for services?